 Just like fueling your car, there’s nothing magical about someone else’s eating schedule that means it’s also going to work perfectly for you.

-You’ll get better ‘mileage’ by dialling in your fasting routine based on your fuel gauge (your blood glucose) than you will by filling up on someone else’s clock-based schedule — no matter how well theirs works for them.
+You’ll get better ‘mileage’ by dialling in your fasting routine based on your fuel gauge (your blood glucose) than by filling up on someone else’s clock-based schedule — no matter how well theirs works for them.

-Data-Driven Fasting helps you optimise your refuelling schedule to suit your unique requirements and goals by giving you an immediate insight into when your body’s fuel gauge is ‘full’ and when is it is flashing ’empty’.
+Data-Driven Fasting helps you optimise your refuelling schedule to suit your unique requirements and goals by giving you an immediate insight into when your body’s fuel gauge is ‘full’ and when it is flashing ’empty’.

 What Happens When You Run Out of Fuel (or Fast for Too Long)?

 While you don’t want to fuel up too often, you also don’t want to let the tank go dry and find yourself in an emergency, broken down on the side of the motorway.

 After being pulled to safety by the tow truck, from that day on, you will always make sure your fuel tank is filled to the brim so you never have that experience again.

 This is not unlike what happens to most of us when we dabble with extended fasting (e.g., OMAD, ADF, multi-day fasting etc.).

 While we think more deprivation is better, we don’t account for our survival instincts intervening to ensure that we eat more than we need to, just in case we subject ourselves to another extended fast.

 Studies in rats who press a button to get food show that, when food is consistently available, they will only press the button when they need food.
 However, when the food supply is inconsistent — when the button doesn’t yield food every time they press it — they go into a frenzy of button pressing, whether they need food or not, to account for the unreliable food availability.